zhymma/Cogbase-ICML-2024-Competition/readme.md

 ## Overview

 This repository contains the code for our champion solution in the Automated Math Reasoning challenges.
-Our approach excelled in both Track 1-1: AUTOFORMALIZATION and Track 1-2: AUTO-INFORMALIZATION, securing the 1st place in both tracks.
+Our approach excelled in both Track 1-1: AUTO-FORMALIZATION and Track 1-2: AUTO-INFORMALIZATION, securing the 1st place in both tracks.

 ## Final Results